Gura Humorului: Demographics

-According to the 1775 Austrian Bukovina census, its population comprised only about 60,000 spread over 10422 sqkm.
-In order to encourage the development of this sparsely-settled land, the authorities subsidized the immigration of colonists to Bukovina.
+According to the 1775 Austrian census of Bukovina, its population comprised only about 60,000 spread over 10422 sqkm.
+In order to encourage the development of this sparsely settled land, the authorities subsidized the immigration of colonists to Bukovina.
 With the end of the first wave of settlement, colonists were to continue arriving at their own expense.
 As a result of these policies, the census of 1910 showed that the population had risen to over 800,000.
 People of many different ethnic groups took part in this immigration, including Germans, Rusyns, Hungarians, Ukrainians, Poles, Romanians, and Jews.

 In 1992, Gura Humorului had a population of about 17,000 inhabitants were living within the town limits.
 As of 2016, the town's population surpassed this limit by a very slim margin.

 According to the 2011 census data, Gura Humorului had a total population of 13,667 inhabitants: 97.03% were ethnic Romanians, 1.79% Roma, 0.52% Germans (Bukovina Germans), 0.27% Poles, 0.12% Ukrainians, 0.10% Hungarians, and 0.07% Russians (including Lipovans).

 Gura Humorului is the seventh most populated urban locality in Suceava County and the second most populated locality with the status of town (after Vicovu de Sus).